cloudstax/firecamp/catalog/logstash/README.md

 **Memory**

 By default, FireCamp sets 2GB for Logstash heap.
 As Logstash suggests, the Xms and Xmx are set to the same value to prevent the heap from resizing at runtime.
+You could adjust the memory size by setting the "ls-heap-size" when creating the service.

 **Pipeline Config File**